How to Explore Pima Air & Space Museum Exhibits

 2. Pima Air & Space Museum Mobile App

 Available for iOS and Android, the official app provides GPS-triggered audio tours, offline maps, and real-time exhibit updates.
-It’s updated monthly with new content, including interviews with restoration teams.
+Its updated monthly with new content, including interviews with restoration teams.
 Download it ahead of time to avoid data usage issues.

 3. Aviation History Podcasts